rmavis/go-STAR/args-and-action-codes.md

 This file exists to centralize the documentation and correlations between arguments (flags) and action codes (the slice of integers).

 ## Arguments (flags)

-  -a, --all        Show all entries.
+  -1, --one-line  Print compressed, one-line output.
+  -2, --two-line  Print full, two-line output.
+  -a, --asc       Sort records from low to high.
   -b, --browse    Show matching entries, take no action.
-  -c, --copy       pbcopy the value rather than open it.
-  -f, --flags,
-    -h, --help,
-    --commands     Show this message.
-  -d, --delete     Delete an entry.
+  -d, --desc      Sort records from high to low.
   -e, --edit      Edit an entry.
+  -h, --help      Show this message.
   -i, --init      Create the ~/.config/star/store file.
   -l, --loose     Match loosely, rather than strictly.
   -m, --demo      Run the demo.
   -n, --new       Add a new entry.
-  -o, --open       open the value rather than pbcopy it.
-  -r, --readme,    Show the readme message.
+  -p, --pipe      Pipe the selected record to an action.
   -s, --strict    Match strictly rather than loosely.
   -t, --tags      Show all tags.
-  -x, --examples   Show some examples.
-  -xh, -hx,        Show this message with extra details.
-  -xr, -rx,        Show the readme message with extra details.
+  -v, --vals      Show all values.
+  -x, --delete    Delete an entry.

 ## Action Codes

-An action code is a slice of three integers that encodes the user's intended action.
+An action code is a slice of integers that encodes the user's intended action.

 The first int indicates the command/operation:
-1: search
+1: select
 2: create
 3: help
-4: dump
+4: view
 5: initialize
 6: demo

 If the first int is a verb, the second int is an adverb.
 Only some verbs can be modified:
-1 (search):
+1 (select):
   0: default (read from config)
   1: pbcopy
   2: open